Cumbria Way: Ultimate guide with stages, accommodation, highlights and route

 Stage 6: Carlisle

-Cumbria Way experiences
+Cumbria Way guide

-Stage 1: Ulverstone - Coniston (24km and 615m ascent)
+Stage 1: Ulverstone - Coniston (24km and 615m elevation gain)

 Don't forget to take an emergency bivouac with you.
 It consists of an emergency blanket that is cold-resistant, a whistle and a mini compass.
 It should be in your rucksack on every hike anyway.